 2

-3co = cohere.ClientV2('Your API key')
+3co = cohere.ClientV2("Your API key")

-4# get the custom model object
+4# get the custom model object (replace with your finetune name e.g. multi_label_finetune)

 6

-7response = co.classify(
+8response = co.classify(

 10)